 For a prospect, that’s a dream.

 If you start routinely pursuing prospects with the goal of building trust with them (as opposed to immediately pitching your product), soon you’ll leave your competition far, far behind.
+Remember the Liking principle of persuasion?

 I believe that relationship selling leads to better results both for the customer and the sales rep. So here’s a definition that reflects this: